 Intermediate oval

-The above-mentioned head shape is generally circular in shape but has a wide side-to-side measurement shorter than front-to-back measurement.
+The above-mentioned head shape is generally circular in shape but has a wide side-to-side measurement shorter than the front-to-back measurement.
 To take these measurements, you have to start taking them from the forehead to the largest area located at the back of your head’s skull.

 Round oval

-Compared to the intermediate oval shape, this shape head usually has a longer side-to-side measurement than the front-to-back measurement.
+Compared to the intermediate oval shape, this head shape usually has a longer side-to-side measurement than the front-to-back measurement.

 2. Take the measurements of your head